ggustavo19/pandas-challenge/README.md

-# Using Pandas and Jupyter Notebook, create a report that includes the following data
+# pandas-challenge
--District Summary
+Using Pandas and Jupyter Notebook, create a report that includes the following data -District Summary
 -School Summary
 **Sort**